The S.V.A. leads the 2001 NYC Gay Pride Parade and views the W.T.C. Twin

 traditionally walking the entire parade route (and continuing to

 do so).
-Notice that WLH was still smokin' Benson & Hedges back then!
+Notice that WLH was still lightly smokin' Benson & Hedges Lite back then!
 (Good that

-he quit within two years or so later.)
+he quit within two years -- thanks to the strong arm of AnDre Christie!)
 The location

 above is on Christopher Street, just